Should a claim be struck out where there is no realistic chance of compensation?

 Nearly 10 years after his dismissal, Dr Evans’ claim for unfair dismissal could finally be dealt with by the Employment Tribunal.
 A preliminary hearing was listed to determine whether Dr Evans’ claim should be struck out.
 It was accepted before the Employment Tribunal that the High Court judgment was binding on the parties and would therefore also bind the Tribunal.

 The Employment Tribunal struck out the unfair dismissal claim.
 It ruled that there were no reasonable prospects of finding that the employer did not have a reasonable belief in the misconduct, or that dismissal was outside the range of reasonable responses.
-Although the disciplinary process was arguably procedurally unfair due to the refusal to postpone the disciplinary hearing, the Tribunal also struck this ground out, as any compensation would inevitably be reduced to zero, either because a fair process would have made no difference to the outcome, or due to Dr Evans having entirely contributed to his own downfall (see our previous article on contributory fault here).
+Although the disciplinary process was arguably procedurally unfair due to the refusal to postpone the disciplinary hearing, the Tribunal also struck this ground out, as there was little prospect that any basic or compensatory award would be reduced by less than 100%, either because a fair process would have made no difference to the outcome, or due to Dr Evans having entirely contributed to his own downfall (see our previous article on contributory fault here).
 Also, in view of the irrecoverable overpayments of over £200,000, the Tribunal felt it would not have been just and equitable to make any payment of compensation to him.
 Finally, the Tribunal said that the interests of justice, including the judicial resources and the cost to the public funds did not warrant the matter continuing.

 The decision on appeal